Wambyat/mah-notes/Semester - 7/Parallel Computing/Unit 1.md

 This is called critical section.
 This basically puts a lock on accessBankBalance.
 So only one thread can execute. accessBankBalance is a name for a region.
 We cannot nest critical sections inside a section of the same name <== check this.

 **I DO NOT KNOW WTH ORDERED IS BESIDES NORMAL SEQUENTIAL CODING.
+IT JUST MAKES THE THREAD START ORDERED FIRST?????
 PLS CHECK.**

 Flush is also considered a synchronization directive.